-1) the objective of being credible and trustworthy is achieved through Linkedin (according to a study, people in 77% of the cases trust the information shared on Linkedin vs 60% on Facebook…and even less on Twitter, 23%).
+- The objective of being credible and trustworthy is achieved through LinkedIn (according to a study, 77% of people trust the information shared on LinkedIn vs 60% on Facebook, and even less on Twitter, 23%)

-2) Linkedin has aready 5 million of medical professionals so their audience is already on Linkedin
+- LinkedIn already has 5 million of medical professionals so their audience is already on LinkedIn

-3) Linkedin provides a real professional context so people talk about professional topics
+- LinkedIn provides a real professional context so people talk about professional topics.

-1) their groups gather more than 11.000 members on Linkedin
+- Their groups gather more than 11.000 members on LinkedIn

-4) traffic has been rising steadily on both sites, Linkedin group and Get Inside Health
+- Traffic has been rising steadily on both sites, LinkedIn group and Get Inside Health

 As Hans explains: